chrismile/Correrender/README.md

 the directory `docs/compilation`.

-## Replicability Stamp

-This repository takes part in the Graphics Replicability Stamp Initiative (GRSI).
-For more information, please refer to `replicability/README.md`.
-For more details on the Replicability Stamp itself, please refer to http://www.replicabilitystamp.org/.

 ## How to add new data sets

 Under `Data/VolumeDataSets/datasets.json`, loadable volume data sets can be specified.
 Additionally, the user can also